 If we compare these figures to the amount of CBD sales recorded in 2018 — around $620 million (£477 million) — it is clear that the market is on a steep incline.
 This means that the industry grew at a compound annual growth rate (CAGR) of 107%!

 As the CBD market continues to flourish, so too do the opportunities for sellers.
 Enter selling hemp-derived CBD wholesale.

 If you are wondering how to get into the CBD business, why not sell hemp-derived CBD wholesale?
 Companies that specialise in this segment of sales will deal primarily with bulk orders — typically for brick-and-mortar or online stores.

 Hemp-derived CBD distributor opportunities are also abundant, and you won't be limited to just oils.
 Working as the middleman means that you can choose the specific type of product you wish to sell.

 While the growers and suppliers focus on getting the product ready for the customer, CBD wholesale businesses sell to various retailers and outlets for onward sale.
 Wholesalers can avoid the time and costs associated with preparing the goods for sale to the end-customer; they simply sell CBD in bulk for a lower unit price to the retailer.

-When the 2018 Farm Bill federally legalized industrial hemp production across the U.S., more people became curious about how to get into the hemp-derived CBD business.
+When the 2018 Farm Bill federally legalised industrial hemp production across the US, more people became curious about how to get into the hemp-derived CBD business.
 After all, the bill established the foundation for the production and sale of CBD products made from industrial hemp.

 Under the Farm Bill, hemp must contain no more than 0.3% of the psychoactive cannabinoid THC (tetrahydrocannabinol), as measured on a dry-weight basis.